Cookie Privacy Preferences

 These cookies collect information about your browsing habits to show you personalised adverts.
 They may be used to build a profile of your interests and show you relevant adverts on other sites.
 They don't store directly personal information, but are based on uniquely identifying your browser and internet device.
 If you don't allow these cookies, the adverts you see will be less relevant.

-There are 18 Professional Men’s counties (often called ‘first-class’ counties) and 8 of these (rising to 10 by 2027) have Professional ‘Tier 1’ Women’s teams.
+Buckinghamshire is one of the 20 ‘National County’ Cricket Boards in England & Wales.
+Meanwhile, there are 18 'Pro Counties' that have professional Men's team and 8 of these (rising to 10 by 2027) have Pro ‘Tier 1’ Women’s teams.

 Men: Alex Hales (Notts),Tom Helm (Middlesex),Saif Zaib (Northants),Dom Goodman (Gloucs),Raphael Weatherall (Northants),Aadi Sharma (Northants)